 Molly's background couples her academic training at Stanford University in systems problem-solving and biogeochemical research with field experience in construction means and methods, gained working as a carpenter and green roofs installer as a Robert Bosch Fellow in Germany.
 Her unique and rich experience in Germany was foundational in redefining the American green roof industry with Omni's groundbreaking comprehensive green roof system.
 Molly is adept at developing and actualizing creative solutions to needs across the field; her inventions include Omni’s patented living wall panel and patent-pending green roof drainage system.
-Molly is also the Co-Founder & Co-Manager of The Roof Crop, LLC.
+Molly is also the Co-Founder & CEO of The Roof Crop, LLC.

 Michael Repkin invented Omni Ecosystems’ ultra-lightweight growing media and its food production system.
 He is Director of Research & Development at Omni Ecosystems™, with a focus on biological resource recovery and sustainable food production.
 He led young students in projects that focus on human life support systems and technologies for five years in Chicago through the non-profit Urban Habitat Chicago, which he co-founded.
 While serving in the Army, his assignments included laboratory positions at Walter Reed Army Medical Center and the Armed Forces Institute of Pathology.
 If Mike is not on a roof, he can be found working in his outdoor laboratory discovering new ways to provide human life support utilizing biological processes and methods that are compatible with living systems.